Tax Payment Planning – Making Timely Payments Will Avoid Penalties

 - Pay 100% of the prior year liability.
 If your Adjusted Gross Income (AGI) for the prior year was more than $150,000, the required payment percentage increases to 110%.

 As long as you meet one of the two above targets, you will avoid the underpayment penalty regardless of how much tax is ultimately due with your tax return.
 However, if you miss both targets, the IRS will charge interest on the underpayment amount.
-The interest rate charged is updated quarterly and is currently at 5%, as of the second quarter of 2020.
+The interest rate charged is updated quarterly and is currently at 6%, as of the third quarter of 2022.
 Even though this is an annual interest rate, interest is assessed based on the number of days of underpayment.
-In other words, your interest penalty is .014%, assuming a 5% annual interest rate, for each day your payment is considered late.
+In other words, your interest penalty is .0164% per day, assuming a 6% annual interest rate, for each day your payment is considered late.

 When calculating the amount you need to pay, you have to not only consider income tax, but other taxes like self-employment tax, the tax on net investment income, Alternative Minimum Tax, penalties on required account withdrawals, etc.